Last updated on 9th December 2022

 People who do opt for email notifications will receive every Project.co message directly to their inbox.
 And they can also reply from here too, for added convenience!

 In addition, users can be grouped by their departments to make it easier to organise workloads both at a team and individual level.
-You’ll see this option to select a Group whenever you create a task:

 5. Monitor your schedule